kingsznhone/VSOP2013.NET/README.md

 ## Features

-1. Use VSOPResult class to manage calculate results.
+1. Use `VSOPResult` class to manage calculate results.
-2. Use VSOPTime class to manage time.
+2. Use `VSOPTime` class to manage time.
 <br>Easy to convert time by calling ```VSOPTime.UTC```, ```VSOPTime.TAI```, ```VSOPTime.TDB```
-3. Very high performance per solution
+3. Very high performance per solution using multithread.
 4. Useful Utility class.
 Convert Elliptic coordinates to cartesian and spherical
 5. Async Api included.
-6. precalculation on <b>φ</b> in terms, which gives 20%+ speed up of calculation.
+6. precalculation on <b>φ</b> in terms, which gives 20%+ speed up.
 7. Use [MemoryPack](https://github.com/Cysharp/MemoryPack) for binary serialize.
 <br>Initialization time becomes less than 10% of previous version.
 8. LZMA2 compression on source data. ~300Mb -> ~43MB.